vickydev11/EBI/content/pages/level-1-training.md

       - type: FeaturedItem
         title: Defining Breathplay
         subtitle: ''
-        text: >+
+        text: |+
-          Understanding what breathplay is, its purpose, and its potential for exploration.
+          Understanding what breathplay is what it isn't.

+          Its purpose, and its potential for exploration.

+          Addressing myths & misconceptions with integrity.

         actions: []
         colors: bg-neutral-fg-dark